cflipse/devcaffeine/_drafts/rom-rails-authenticating-with-omniauth.markdown

 The [`Warden` gem][warden] is a rack-based middleware for persisting authentication.
 Importanly, it does not _handle_ authentication; it leaves that responsibility to you, the user.
-Finding and providing [seams] like this is fantastic.
-They give us chokepoints to help reduce complexity, and easy locations to swap behavior at a later time.
+Finding and providing seams like this is fantastic.
+They give us focal points to help reduce complexity, and easy locations to swap behavior at a later time.

 To make use of `Warden`, we'll have to connect it to our middleware and define